substantic/rain/docs/guide/user.rst

 ===========

 **Task** is a basic unit of work in Rain, it reads inputs and produces outputs.
-Tasks are executed on computational nodes (computers where Rain workers are running).
+Tasks are executed on computational nodes (computers where Rain governors are running).
 Tasks can be external programs, python functions, and basic built-in operations.